cilium/cilium/README.rst

 application containers or processes.
 Cilium operates at Layer 3/4 to provide traditional networking and security services as well as Layer 7 to protect and secure use of modern application protocols such as HTTP, gRPC and Kafka.
-Cilium is integrated into common orchestration frameworks such as Kubernetes and Mesos.
+Cilium is integrated into common orchestration frameworks such as Kubernetes.

 A new Linux kernel technology called eBPF_ is at the foundation of Cilium.
 It supports dynamic insertion of eBPF bytecode into the Linux kernel at various